-The United Soccer Coaches Foundation’s mission is to provide financial support for coaching education and other developmental opportunities for United Soccer Coaches members who bring soccer to underserved socioeconomic communities and Advocacy groups.
+The United Soccer Coaches Foundation’s mission is to provide financial support for coaching education and other developmental opportunities for United Soccer Coaches members who bring soccer to underserved socioeconomic communities and coaches communities.

 Our vision is to deeply impact coaches and the game we love.
 Primary program activity is direct financial support, through scholarships and grants, that provide coaching education programs and experiences.

 Established Endowed Funds